capital-american/Capital-American-Shaman/src/pages/products/enjoy-live-rosin-gummies-40ct-15mg.md

 These gummies will knock your socks off with potency and flavor!
 Our blend of Live Rosin Sativa terpene-infused Blue Raspberry gummies will have you headed to a state of Euphoria!

-Our 600 mg Delta-9 THC Live Rosin Gummies come in a two different effects/flavors:
+Our 600 mg Delta-9 THC Live Rosin Gummies come in a three different effects/flavors:

-**Euphoria Blue Raspberry:** a sativa blend for a boost of energy and happiness
+**Euphoria Blue Raspberry:** a Sativa blend for a boost of energy and happiness

-**Bliss Strawberry:** A hybrid blend that tends to provide calm, upbeat happiness.
+**Bliss Strawberry:** A Hybrid blend that tends to provide calm, upbeat happiness.
 Often dubbed the best of both worlds.

-**Chill Pineapple:** an indica blend for a relaxing and calming experience
+**Chill Pineapple:** an Indica blend for a relaxing and calming experience

 ## What is Live Rosin?